2025 Three MICHELIN Keys Hotels: The Pinnacle of Hospitality

 Koh Samui, Thailand

-Perched on a hilltop above a coral cove on Koh Samui's northern coast, Samujana Villas offers 23 private villas starting at three bedrooms, each with an infinity pool and in-villa chef service.
-Awarded Michelin 3 Keys in 2024 and 97 points in the 2026 La Liste Top Hotels ranking, it sits at the sharper end of the island's villa-only accommodation tier, with rates from approximately $1,155 per night.
+Set on a hilltop above a coral cove on Koh Samui's north coast, Samujana Villas offers 23 private villas ranging from three to eight bedrooms, each with an infinity pool and dedicated kitchen.
+Awarded Michelin 3 Keys (2024) and 97 points by La Liste Top Hotels (2026), it occupies the upper tier of the island's villa accommodation.
+Rates from $1,155 per night reflect a format built around full-group privacy rather than standard hotel stays.

 Los Angeles, United States